ABOUT OUR PROPERTY OWNERS ASSOCIATION

 The seasonal aspect of our community alters our ability to conduct our regular board meetings on a consistent basis.
 From May through October, meetings are scheduled depending upon the scope and time frames of the agenda items.
 At the end of October many of the Board members leave for the season not to return till the spring.
 Meetings are open to the membership but please call any Board member for meeting dates and times.

 All property owners in Units 1 & 2 have a right to file a complaint with the Board regardless of whether the complaint is being lodged against property owners in general or the Board and/or Board members.
-Complaints must be submitted in writing to HOAMCO and include the addresses, names and an explanation of the nature of the problem.
+Any complaints may be filed with the Association Manager: Mark Sweeney with Frank M. Smith & Associates.